agc93/beatvortex/docs/content/en/docs/usage/mods.md

 ## OneClick Installation<sup>*preview*</sup>

-One-click installation of custom songs from BeastSaber, BeatSaver or ModelSaber requires first enabling it in your Vortex profile settings.
+One-click installation of custom songs from BeastSaber, BeatSaver or ModelSaber requires first enabling it in your Vortex settings.

 > Enabling one-click installs in Vortex will most likely prevent Mod Assistant from handling one-click installs!